 Wardrobe by Vivienne Tam

 pianist and probably teach in tandem with performing, but the seismic shift occurred in her last year of

-Her plan was to become a concert pianist and probably teach in tandem with performing, but the seismic shift occurred in her last year of undergraduate studies, when a friend invited her to a Harry Connick, Jr., concert.
+Her plan was to become a concert pianist, enter competitions, and most likely teach in tandem with performing, but a seismic shift occurred in her last year of undergraduate studies, when a friend invited her to a Harry Connick, Jr., concert.

-"As a classical major who lived in the practice room, I didn't know who he was," she says.
-"He had his big band, and they were very entertaining.
-But then in the middle of the concert, he sat down and played some solo piano pieces, and I remember wanting to jump out of my skin.
-This music was so alive.
-He was banging on the piano in a way that I was taught never to do.
-But it sounded so good."
+Helen recalls, "He performed with his big band and they were very entertaining.
+But in the middle of the concert, he sat down and played some solo piano pieces.
+I remember wanting to jump out of my skin, this music was so alive...I remember thinking "I didn't know you were allowed to play the piano like that!"

 Wardrobe by Vivienne Tam